nrfta/ddsl/README.md

 ## Command Syntax

-Commands are not case sensitive, through database objects usually are.
+Commands are not case sensitive, though database objects usually are.
 Commands may be separated by a semicolon and/or a newline.
 The semicolon is not required when executing a single command.

 ### Databases